 This is part where you don’t quite believe that you are infertile.
 I mean the doctor doesn’t know everything.
 Let me get a second opinion.
 Maybe we haven’t tried this method.
 Let me read another book.

-I have PCOS and while some people do eventually get pregnant with this, I know many never did.
+I have PCOS and while some people do eventually get pregnant with this, I know many never do.
 Hope sometimes feels cruel with infertility.
 Hope keeps you in this stage and brings you back to this stage often.
-Honestly it is exhausting.
+Honestly, it is exhausting.
 As Christians, we are supposed to have hope in what God can do.
 That doesn’t mean that God doesn’t sometimes say no.